 Some capybaras, particularly baby capybaras, will nuzzle another capybara and rub their chins on the other capybara’s back in the hopes of the second capybara nuzzling him/her in return.

 I sometimes use a leash/lead and gently run it over the hair starting near the capybara’s bottom, then moving on to the feet and other favourite places.
-Some capybaras adore to be petted in this way.
+Most capybaras adore to be petted in this way.
 I have also found that by very gently rubbing my foot under a capybara who is standing, starting in front of the hind legs and moving up its tummy to the front legs, and then gently rubbing my foot against his/her bottom capybaras go into a state of absolute bliss.
 If I am behind a standing capybara and gently rub between his/her hind legs, capybaras adore this.
 One capybara I know went into a trancelike state when I gently rubbed her under the chin with my foot.

 It helps if you can judge the mood of a capybara before you start petting.
 If a capybara is sleepy he/she is unlikely to be responsive.